 - Prerequisite: Experience teaching or course development for online and blended courses

-- Workshop Delivery: F2F (or online synchronous) or Online asynchronous
+- Workshop Delivery: Face-to-Face (or virtual synchronous) or Online Asynchronous

 You can register for APPQMR by clicking one of the buttons below.

 If there are no sessions currently available for registration, click on “Add to watchlist” to be notified of upcoming sessions.Register for APPQMR Face-to-Face workshop Register for APPQMR Online workshop

 What is the Quality Matters Essential Standards Program?

 The Quality Matters Essential Standards Program (QMESP) is a professional development opportunity for faculty who currently teach online who seek to build new knowledge and skills in pursuit of improving one of their online courses.
 The program is delivered as a semester-long online blended course that is individually focused.
 Participants will complete an online workshop, attend course quality consultations, and complete course improvement tasks to help them design a course that meets the essential standards of the research-based and education driven Quality Matters Rubric for Higher Education.

 Full-time faculty currently teaching an online or blended course.
 (There is a 5-person maximum for the program).
 Each participating faculty will choose one specific course to work on.

 What course is eligible?

 Eligible courses include any online or blended/hybrid for-credit NC State course for which the faculty is the instructor of record and has taught online or in a blended or hybrid form at least twice.